starphillips/BristolOpenData/docs/implementation.md

 ![Insert your File Structure here](images/FileStructure.png)

+All aspect of the project are located within the 'WhereTo.io' folder.
 The main app ‘Advice Drop-In Centre’ is located within the ‘APP PROJECT’ folder, with index.html as the splash page and JavaScript and CSS pages included here.
+This is alongside the other webpages and the test script.
 Images that are used within the app are located in a separate folder, ‘Images’.
-Test scripts are located in the test folder.

 <h4> Lint </h4>
 The table below demonstrates the lint output for script.js and the justification behind the errors: